 - CO2 water reservoirs in the Michigan subsurface

 Dr. David Barnes is professor emeritus of geosciences at Western Michigan University; his primary research interests involve sedimentology and Michigan subsurface geology.
-More specifically, his research focuses on sedimentation, subsurface geology, application of geographic information systems in paleotectonic and basin analysis studies through the Department of Geosciences and the Michigan Geological Repository for Research and Education.
+More specifically, his research focuses on sedimentation, subsurface geology, application of geographic information systems in paleotectonic and basin analysis studies through the Department of Geological and Environmental Sciences and the Michigan Geological Repository for Research and Education.

 Barnes applies conventional oil field reservoir characterization methodology to the determination of geological carbon sequestration potential in the Michigan basin subsurface.
 Other investigations include: